ivyjeong13/ivy-api/README.md

 # ivy-api

-A small API Fastify server for some solo projects doing for fun.
+Start of a small API Fastify server for some solo projects doing for fun.
 Will get deployed through Heroku.